Fitz-Greene Halleck: Professional and later life

 By 1830 Halleck had become a kind of celebrity for his poetry, sometimes called the American Byron.
 In 1832, Halleck was hired as the private secretary to John Jacob Astor.
 The wealthy fur trader merchant turned philanthropist later appointed him as one of the original trustees of the Astor Library (the basis of the New York Public Library).
 Halleck also served as Astor's cultural tutor, advising him on pieces of art to purchase.

 During this period, Halleck was widely read and was part of New York literary society.
 As one of the younger members of the Knickerbocker Group, he published with them and met associated visiting writers, such as Charles Dickens.
 His satires were thought to challenge the era's "sacred institutions" and Halleck was known for his wit and charm.

 At Astor's death, the immensely wealthy—and tightfisted—man left Halleck an annuity in his will: of only $200 annually.
 His son William increased the amount to $1,500.

-In 1841 he was elected into the National Academy of Design as an Honorary Academician.
+In 1841 Halleck was elected into the National Academy of Design as an Honorary Academician.

 In 1849 Halleck retired to his hometown of Guilford.
 There he lived with his unmarried sister Marie Halleck for the remainder of his life.
 In April 1860, a lingering illness made Halleck give instructions for his funeral and burial, but he recovered.

-He often turned down requests for public appearances in his later years, and he complained about being pestered by "frequent appeals for letters to hard-hearted editors".
+Halleck often turned down requests for public appearances in his later years, and he complained about being pestered by "frequent appeals for letters to hard-hearted editors".
 When people named children after him, Halleck seemed annoyed rather than honored.
 He wrote, "I am favored by affectionate fathers with epistles announcing that their eldest-born has been named after me, a calamity that costs me a letter of profound gratefulness".

 Halleck's last major poem, "Young America", was published in 1867 in the New York Ledger.

 On November 19, 1867, around 11:00 at night, he called out to his sister, "Marie, hand me my pantaloons, if you please."
-He died without making another sound before she could turn around.
+He died without making another sound, before she could turn around.
 He is buried at Alderbrook Cemetery in Guilford.